-• International Plan of Action for the Conservation and Management of Sharks: Australia first adopted a National Plan of Action for Conservation and Management of Sharks (NPOA-Sharks) in 2004.
+• International Plan of Action for the Conservation and Management of Sharks:

+Australia first adopted a National Plan of Action for Conservation and Management of Sharks (NPOA-Sharks) in 2004.
 The NPOA-Sharks has since been reviewed and the National Plan of Action for the Conservation and Management of Sharks 2012 (Shark-plan 2) was released in July 2012.
+Shark-plan 2 focuses on a range of issues for action, including five high priority issues.
+These five issues relate to species identification; data collection and research, stock assessments, and management performance.
+The Australian Government is currently finalising a review of Shark-plan 2, which will be released in late 2018.
 Legislation of some Australian States and the Commonwealth provides for the listing and protection of threatened shark species.
 Currently there are nine shark species that are protected in Australian waters.